 A new state law went into effect on January 1, 2013 that consolidates procurement laws under the Department of Enterprise Services.
 The goal of the new law is to make the procurement process more transparent, competitive and efficient.

-The department has been working with customer agencies, vendors and other interested parties to develop new procurement guidelines, policies, rules, processes and best practices.
-Some changes are in place now, while work continues on other elements of procurement reform, as described below.
+The department worked with customer agencies, vendors and other interested parties to develop new procurement guidelines, policies, rules, processes and best practices.
+Some changes are in place now, while work continues on other elements of procurement reform.

 Sole source and personal service contracts